huzheng001/stardict-3/mvsc/readme.txt

 1. Use my_g_fopen instead of g_fopen.
 See http://bugzilla.gnome.org/show_bug.cgi?id=476810
 2. Use fprintf_s instead of fprintf, or it will crash.
 This is a little strange.

+libintl.h redefines *printf functions to libintl_*printf functions.
+That may be the cause of the crash. printf outputs nothing with console attached.
+Use printf_s instead, or better g_print.

 There are two builds in vs2005: Debug and Release, you should choose Release version in most case.

 You should can compile and run stardict successfully now.